Continued interest lists

-A continued interest list is a list of children who could not be offered a place at their preferred school but whose parents want them to be considered in case a place becomes available later.
+A continued interest list (or CIL) is a list of children who could not be offered a place at their preferred school but whose parents want them to be considered in case a place becomes available later.
 Each school has its own continued interest list.
+Sometimes these are called waiting lists.

 Which continued interest lists you can add your child to